-The Mount Hess project comprises two granted exploration permits for minerals: EPM 18864 and EPM 19252, and is held by Oldfield Exploration Pty Ltd, a wholly owned subsidiary of Oldfield Resources Pty Ltd, which in turn, is owned 100% by TNA.
-Details of the Mount Hess project permits are shown in Table 18.
+The Mount Hess project comprises one granted exploration permit for minerals (EPM 18864), and is held by Oldfield Exploration Pty Ltd, a wholly owned subsidiary of Oldfield Resources Pty Ltd, which in turn, is owned 100% by TNA.
+Details of the Mount Hess project permit are shown in Table 18.